Bipolar Disorder in Children and Teens

 - Talk fast about a lot of different things.

-- Have trouble sleeping but not feel tired.
+- Have trouble sleeping but do not feel tired.

 - Seem overly interested or involved in pleasurable but risky activities.